 Morgan Carpenter comments:

-The recommendations in this report on the treatment of children with intersex variations represent a major step forward, in calling for concrete legislative reform.
+Despite our reservations about recommendation 7, the recommendations in this report on the treatment of children with intersex variations represent a major step forward, in calling for concrete legislative reform.
 We hope these recommendations will not be overshadowed in discussion about the report.

 We note in the report that the Tasmanian DPP did not support criminalisation, stating that precedent setting 2015 Maltese legislation was “inconsistent” with the State’s Criminal Code, and presupposed “existence of a multidisciplinary team formed to address surgery on intersex people.
 No such team is mandated under Tasmanian legislation.”
 This represents a mistaken understanding of the 2015 Maltese legislation.
 The oversight teams established and not presupposed in that legislation were not clinical multidisciplinary teams.
 The DPP comments also highlight that clinical services in Tasmania do not even meet clinical standards, let alone human rights norms.